Skip to main content

 About

-Scarlet Hollow: Episode 1 is a single player casual role playing game with a horror theme.
+Scarlet Hollow: Episode 1 is a single player casual role playing game with horror, mystery, thriller and comedy themes.
 It was developed by Black Tabby Games and was released on September 25, 2020.
 It received overwhelmingly positive reviews from players.

 The free-to-play first episode of a horror-mystery game with dark humor and hand-drawn art from award-winning graphic novelist Abby Howard.